 Student is entitled to upon withd rawal/termination Refund † on of the total days attended weighted against the total days academic year (Payment Period), not to exceed 75%.
-The pro rata in, fees, and qualifying cost.
-25 Days 05 Days 20% \$2500 \$2,000 academic time completed, if the student completed 31% of the 75% or less - Cancellation of tuition, fees and eligible charges† will equal the calculated ratio. , , then 31% of the cost will be retained.
-6 or more of the total number of days/hours required may not be refund eligible. o o. more or the total manuser or days/ nodes required may not be NO Refund ••• formed on an academic year (payment period) basis as determined b Il charges are based on the contract price of the program. y the date period † Exclusive of books, tools, and supplies The policy for granting credit for previous training shall not impact the refund policy.
+The pro rata n, fees, and qualifying cost.
+Example: Course Total Attended Pro Rata Ratio Tuition, fees, & qualifying cost† Eligible Refund Amount The refund ratio is reliant on the a 25 Days 05 Days 20% \$2500 \$2,000 cademic time completed, if the student completed 31% of the 75% or less - Cancellation of tuition, fees and eligible charges† will equal the calculated ratio. then 31% of the cost will be retained.
+A student that has completed 75% refund eligible.
+6 or more of the total number of days/hours required may not be NO Refund • formed on an academic year (payment period) basis as determined b Il charges are based on the contract price of the program. y the date period † Exclusive of books, tools, and s upplies The policy for granting credit fo or previous training shall not impact the refund policy.